Eschatologue/CM_wiki/docs/spells/4th-level.md

 If you target a nonmagical plant that isn't a creature, such as a tree or shrub, it doesn't make a Saving Throw, it simply withers and dies.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.

 ### Charm Monster
 *4th-level enchantment*